swarmnyc/PromiseKt/README.md

 Promise.defaultOptions.uiExecutor = Executor { command ->  command.run() }
 ```

-## 10. proguard settings
+## 11. proguard settings
-These are the settings for proguard:
+PromiseKt-Android has the consumer proguard file inside the aar file.
+Therefore, you don't need to add any settings.
+However, these are the settings we use
 ```
 -keep class com.swarmnyc.promisekt.** { *; }
 -keep interface com.swarmnyc.promisekt.** { *; }